Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 Next, prompt the user to login at the URL documented at [Microsoft identity platform and OAuth 2.0 authorization code flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code).
 You'll need the client ID, tenant ID, redirect URL, and the scopes your application plans to access.

 Then create an API at the redirect URL with the following code to access the Key Vault service.

+If you want to learn more about scopes and permissions, you can [read this](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#scopes-and-permissions).

 For a complete example using the authorization code flow in Electron, please refer to [our electron sample](https://github.com/Azure/azure-sdk-for-js/blob/main/samples/frameworks/electron/ts/src/authProvider.ts)